mantzas/patron/examples/README.md

 - Receives a request from service 5
 - Responds to service 5

+## Service 7

+- receives a raw http request
+- returns the 7th minute unix interval for the current server time
+- first makes a request to seventh
+- seventh responds with the timing information

 Since tracing instrumentation is in place we can observer the flow in Jaeger.

 ## Prerequisites